 For generations of schoolchildren, the diving board symbolized the delicious freedom of summer vacation.
 With no homework to distract, riotous chatter coalesced around diving towers in swimming pools.
 An impressive leap might be a means through which a swimmer could flirt or assert social standing.
 But for others, the magic was simply in the exhilarating, even transcendental free-fall into the shimmering blue.
 How often can a kid experience that?
 Today, municipal diving boards are increasingly hard to find.
 Like many everyday activities, when a dive goes wrong, it can be fatal.
 And so since the 1970s, health and safety concerns, lack of investment and new diving regulations have led to a decline in the amateur pastime.
 As of 2015, there are just three public pools in New York City with diving boards.
 In London, swimming pools with diving facilities fell from over 96% to less than 10% between This story is from Kinfolk Issue Thirty-six Buy Now Related Stories Arts & Culture Issue 44 Here Comes the Sun A spotlight on the summer solstice.
 Arts & Culture Issue 40 In Season Potable water meets palatable design.
 Arts & Culture Issue 38 In Season Can charged weather recharge the mind?
 Arts & Culture Traveling Stories “It’s the journey that counts” is a cliché that gets trundled out often.
 These five podcasts tests its validity.
-Arts & Culture Issue 47 Alice Sheppard On dance as a channel to commune with the body—even when it hurts.
-Arts & Culture Issue 47 Dr. Woo Meet the tattoo artist who's inked LA.
+Arts & Culture Issue 50 Close Knit Meet the weavers keeping traditional Egyptian tapestrymaking alive.
+Arts & Culture Issue 50 The Old Gays Inside a Californian TikTok “content house” of a very different stripe.